-Out of desperation I used tissues and cotton tips.
-They work, if your drawings are large, but trying to blend fine detail is very tricky.
-I scoured the internet for DIY solutions and found that I can make my own paper-based blending stub.
+Out of desperation, I used tissues and cotton tips.
+They work if your drawings are vast, but trying to blend fine detail is very tricky.
+I scoured the internet for DIY solutions and found that I can make my paper-based blending stub.
 It changed my life!
 Well, maybe that’s a bit of an over-dramatization, but it works.
-As an added bonus, it’s eco-friendly, recyclable, and all you need is a few items.
+As a bonus, it’s eco-friendly, recyclable, and all you need is a few items.
 It’s easy to make and seems to last quite a while, depending on how you use it.

 Here’s what you’ll need:

 – A piece of blank, white scrap paper: A5 is big enough

 – A ruler